spheredev/neosphere/readme.md

-minisphere 1.0.1
+minisphere 1.0.3
 ================

-*Sunday, March 28, 2015*
+*Sunday, April 1, 2015*

-minisphere is a drop-in replacement for the Sphere game engine written from the ground up in C.  It boasts high compatibility with most games written for Sphere 1.x, but with better performance and some new functionality.
+minisphere is a drop-in replacement for the Sphere game engine written from the ground up in C.  It boasts high compatibility with most games written for Sphere 1.x, but with better performance and even some new functionality.